 Ultimately, as previously mentioned, there is very little difference from a NEM solar system and a CREF.
 To the layman viewing the system from afar, there would be no appreciable disparity.
 Only upon careful study of the electrical line diagram or advanced knowledge of the technical characteristics of line-side and load-side interconnection could one determine the system type.
-From a zoning perspective, there seems to be little need for a distinction in classification.
-It is also important to note, that the District solar industry is moving in the direction of deploying the majority of solar via CREF and the current interpretation of the Zoning Regulations will fundamentally stifle that transition.
+From a zoning perspective, there seems to be little need for a distinction in classification and many of the existing zone-specific stands suffice.
+It is also important to note, that the District solar industry is moving in the direction of deploying the majority of solar via CREF and the current interpretation of the Zoning Regulations and certain parts of the proposed rulemaking will fundamentally stifle that transition.